You CAN homeschool and we can help.

-For ages 5-12 our Adventure day is set up to give students the experience of learning in a fun, exciting, hands-on environment.
-Our Adventures expand on what is being taught at home through Living books and multimedia resources.
-The latest brain science now shows us that real learning happens through experience, context and excitement.
-We don’t use grades in Adventures, but instead encourage families to work through different levels until their student is ready for middle school.
-We encourage every family to work through their own math and language Arts program at home along with the activities done weekly at Adventures.
+For ages 5-12 our Adventure Day is set up to give students the experience of learning in a fun, exciting, hands-on environment.
+Our Adventures expand on what taught at home through Living books and multimedia resources.
+The latest brain science shows that real learning happens through experience, context and excitement.
+We don’t use grades in Adventures, instead we encourage families to work through different levels until their student is ready for middle school.
+Every family is encouraged to work through their own math and language Arts program at home, along with the weekly activities done at Adventures.
 This allows young students to learn at their own level and pace.
 See the Adventure page for more information.

 How do I know my middle schooler is taking the right classes?

-Our priority in middle school is to make sure students are first grounded in their foundations in math and English.
-A solid foundation in math and English are crucial for students to be successful in high school and beyond.
+Our priority in middle school is to make sure students are first grounded in their foundations in Math and English.
+A solid foundation in these subjects is crucial for students to succeed in high school and beyond.
 In addition, for middle schoolers, we offer fun, interactive science and social science classes along with an art or critical thinking (grade 8) elective.
-This fun day of middle school learning at HEED with friends leads to not only solid foundations in Math and English, but more importantly a love for learning and a chance to make great friendships.
+This fun day of middle school learning with friends at HEED leads to solid foundations in Math and English, and more importantly, a love for learning and an opportunity to establish great friendships.

 Can my student take high school classes in 8th grade?

 Home schooled students can take high school classes prior to grade 9.
 At HEED (high school and online) we offer our high school science and Math classes to 8th graders.